slac207/cs207project/README.md

 ## Testing
 Run `python setup.py` tests from the main directory and all our main test files should run.
 Where appropriate, in the underlying READMEs we give further instruction for running additional tests.

-We performed a smoke test in our demo instance, uploading a file containing the same data as timeseries 33 into the similarity search and making sure that our UI returned 33 as the most similar timeseries.
-We included the smoke_test_33.json file in the main directory in case others want to try this smoke test as well (in the demo instance, as timeseries as regenerated for each instance!).
+We performed a smoke test in our demo instance, uploading a file containing the same data as timeseries 33 into the similarity search and making sure that our UI returned 33 as the most similar timeseries (which it does!).
+We included the smoke_test_33.json file in the main directory in case others want to try this smoke test as well (in the demo instance, as timeseries are regenerated for each instance).

 ## Command Line Note
 Note that we understood the directions differently and thought that we were taking out the command line program and replacing with the server implementation.
 You can see our command line program from Milestone 2 at [this previous commit](https://github.com/slac207/cs207project/commit/f0bd843357f0e626ec1b9451f3224b924d7e2214).
 Note that this does not include a link through the socket server, instead it talks directly to the BinarySearchTree.